 From quitting to becoming a successful wedding photographer, this incredible story will encourage you to keep going after your dreams, even if it feels like it will never work out.

-A recent-ish transplant to the Fraser Valley (British Columbia, Canada, where I live), Jennifer was stumped on how to find clients in her new city/country/life.
+As a recent-ish transplant to the Fraser Valley (British Columbia, Canada, where I live), Jennifer struggled to find clients in her new city/country/life.
 For the better part of a decade she had worked as a successful wedding photographer and yet none of the client-finding tactics she had always used worked in this new land.
 What was going on?

 Five months passed without booking a wedding.
 This was five months longer than she had ever gone between bookings.
 “I kept getting overlooked, I was feeling like a failure,” she said.

 Feeling frustrated, insecure, and defeated, Jennifer began announcing to friends and family that she was quitting photography.

 So how did we get here?
 Why Did she need a Marketing Tweak?

 I asked Jennifer why she didn’t end up quitting.
 She said she realized she was at rock bottom and then thought…what can I do?
 It was here she began wondering about getting back on the horse; giving her business one last hail Mary.

 Because she had this idea.
 It was an idea for a wedding-planning magazine.
 She hadn’t thought about it in any depth but it was something she had toyed with in her mind for a while.
 What if she put the remaining money in her business account towards the magazine?
 If it worked, wonderful!
 If not, then she would quit.